thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 When you apply for the SSL certificate, you may specify a SAN, wildcard, or single domain certificate.
 Any of these can work with ThoughtSpot.

+## Required ports

+To use SSL, the following ports must be open:
+- 443
+- 80

 ## Configure SSL for web traffic

 This procedure shows how to add SSL (secure socket layers) to enable secure HTTP (HTTPS) in ThoughtSpot.
 To set up SSL, you will need: